 *On this date 1917, the NAACP staged its first silent protest rally against lynching.
-Nearly fifteen thousand African Americans marched down Manhattan's Fifth Avenue demonstrating their support for a government stoppage of lynching, race riots, and the denial of rights.
+Nearly fifteen thousand Blacks marched down Manhattan's Fifth Avenue demonstrating their support for a government stoppage of lynching, race riots, and the denial of equal rights.

 Most of the lynching was by hanging or shooting, or both.
 However, many were of a more hideous nature, burning at the stake, maiming, dismemberment, castration, and other brutal methods of physical torture.
 Lynching was a cruel combination of racism and sadism, which was utilized primarily to sustain the caste system in the South.
 Many white people believed that Negroes could only be controlled by fear.
 To them, lynching was seen as the most effective means of control.
 Before 1882, no reliable statistics of lynching were recorded.
 In that year, the Chicago Tribune first began to take systematic account of lynching.
 Shortly thereafter, in 1892, Tuskegee Institute began to make a systematic collection and tabulation of lynching statistics.